shlomoron/LEAP-solution/README.md

 Final thoughts on the loss function: well, it is probably the most important part of a deep learning model. lol.
 ### 1.3.
 Data preparation
-### 1.3.1 High-res data
+#### 1.3.1 High-res data
 You probably have noticed already that I used high-res data.
 Yes, it help.
 Although I would have won also without it- my only low-res data ensemble of five models got LB 0.79299/0.78951.
 But high-res definitely helped, although it somtimes require a spaciel soft-clipping tratment as you will see.
 Also, training with high-res is a bit less stasble, hence I usually used larger batch sizes (1024/2048 compared to 512 for low-res only models).
+I blended high res data with ratio of 2:1 low:high.
+Lower than that the performance is weaker, higher than that the gains are small compared to extra training time required.
-#### 1.3.1 Multiple data representation
+#### 1.3.2 Multiple data representation
 This is a trick I learned from 1st solution [at ASLFR](https://www.kaggle.com/competitions/asl-fingerspelling/discussion/434485).
 Without going into too much details, the situation in ASLFR was that the data could be normalized in two different ways.
 I remember that I tried both ways, found out what is better and stuck with it.
 Then the competition ended, and guess what?
 The 1st place just normalized in the two possible ways, concatenated the two representations (with a few extra steps in between, read their summary for the full details) and sent it to the model.
 Let me first separate between the features that are spread ove the 60 height level, whi9ch I call X_col, and the features that are the same for all the levels, which I call X_col_not.
 For X_col_not, I used only one representation, which is the somple normalization (x-mean)/std.